 "No!
 I can't be seen like this—I have to go!
 You can blame my... my cousin over there!"

-"What the hell?"
-Daria said.
+"What the hell was that?"
+Daria demanded.

 "What was that all about?"
 Daria demanded.
 "Normally I'm thrilled when someone takes Quinn down a peg, but what did she do to you?"